Community Borrower Program

 PRESERVING LIBRARY COLLECTIONS Books, periodicals, and other library materials are expensive and fragile.
 Frequently they can be repaired if damage is treated promptly, but usually they cannot be replaced.
 Please help to preserve the collections for others by handling materials carefully.
 If you find damaged items in the course of your use of the library, please bring them to the attention of iDesk staff.

-USING YOUR COMMUNITY BORROWER CARD AT THE HOMER BABBIDGE LIBRARY Community Borrowers may borrow items from the following libraries on the Storrs campus: Homer Babbidge Library, School of Fine Arts Resource Center, and the Pharmacy Library.
+USING YOUR COMMUNITY BORROWER CARD AT THE HOMER BABBIDGE LIBRARY Community Borrowers may borrow items from the following libraries on the Storrs campus: Homer Babbidge Library, Map Library, School of Fine Arts Resource Center, and the Pharmacy Library.
 Community Borrowers also have access to Reserve Room materials and the Microlab.
 Borrowing policies at the Regional Campus Libraries may vary.
 Please consult the specific library for information.
 Some library services are available only to faculty, staff and students of the University, including: Interlibrary Services (ILLiad), recall of books from other borrowers, and use of certain database services that are restricted by licensing agreements.
 Observing the library policies governing the Community Borrower Program will help to ensure that your use of the library is successful.
 We look forward to serving you.
 For more information about the Community Borrower Program please contact the Patron Access and Staff Sharing Program Coordinator: University of Connecticut/Homer Babbidge Library Access Services/Circulation Unit 1005C 369 Fairfield Way Storrs, CT 06269-1005 Voice: (860) 486-2518 Fax: (860) 486-5636